Probably because holidays are such festive times, we throw caution to the wind and splurge for a month or two. Parties, presents, and … shrimp.

-Probably the most popular recipe for shrimp (though it’s a stretch to even call it a recipe) is shrimp cocktail.
+Probably the most popular recipe (though it’s a stretch to even call it a recipe) is shrimp cocktail.
 This is kind of a shame because then it’s all about the cocktail sauce and pretty much NOTHING about the shrimp.
 In fact, if you buy or make a killer cocktail sauce, the shrimp is then about as important as a premium vodka in a spicy bloody mary.

-So I have some ideas for you.
+So we have some ideas for you.

 Here are a few additional ideas you may wish to consider this holiday season: